s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 Eden's serialization mechanism
 has been made available separately in a package called \enquote{packman}
 ^[See \url{https://hackage.haskell.org/package/packman}.].
-This allows values to be serialized in the exact evaluation state they are currently in.
+This allows for values to be serialized in the exact evaluation state they are currently in.

 We can use this to our advantage.
 Instead of sending inputs and functions/Arrows